 The redeemable noncontrolling interest is recognized at the higher of (1) its initial fair value plus accumulated earnings/losses associated with the noncontrolling interest or (2) the redeemption value as of the balance sheet date.
-At March 31, 2023, the redeemable noncontrolling interest was recorded based on the redeemption value as of the balance sheet date which was higher than its initial fair value plus accumulated losses associated with the noncontrolling interest.
+At September 30, 2023, the redeemable noncontrolling interest was recorded based on its initial fair value plus accumulated losses associated with the noncontrolling interest which was higher than the redemption value as of the balance sheet date.